 Each school is given a sum of money each year to fund special education initiatives.
 Unfortunately this grant is not needs based and often does not stretch very far.
 The school has some discretion in how it uses this grant but it is typically used to employ one or more teacher aides.
 These teacher aides work one on one or with small groups of children who have learning needs but who do not qualify for other funding.

 For students with high or very high needs, ongoing support that is “attached” to the student rather than the school is offered.
 This means the funding moves with them when they change schools.
-This funding is known as ORRS (see below).
+This funding is known as ORS.

 This is a complex scheme but one that can provide good ongoing funding for your child.
 The application must come from an educator (usually your child’s teacher, deputy principal or principal) and is generally made in the early years of schooling.

 Below is the link to the Ministry document that outlines the criterion and process for applying.
 The criterion that most applies to those with Asperger’s is 9.5 (under combined moderate ongoing needs).
-The document even includes an example description of a child that would fit this criterion and it sounds very much like they are describing Asperger’s Syndrome!
 You may find it useful to print this criterion and the example to show to your child’s teacher.